Wuhan Coronavirus: Akin to normal flu, can spread during the incubation period even before the onset of symptoms.

 - Consumption of raw or undercooked animal products should be avoided.
 Raw meat, milk or animal organs should be handled with care to avoid cross-contamination with uncooked foods.

-- If you have fever, cough and difficulty breathing seek medical help immediately, esp. if you have a previous travel history.
-Do not forget to mention it to your health provider too.
+- If you experience the TRIO– fever, cough and difficulty breathing – seek medical help immediately, esp. if you have a previous travel history or came in contact with a person with a recent travel history.
+Do not forget to mention it to your health provider.

 The Way Forward…